-Notice is hereby given that a vacancy exists in the Office of Councillor for the Community of Llangollen Rural, click here for more details
+Notice is hereby given that the Community Council intends to Co-opt one member to fill the vacancy that exists in the office of Councillor for the Llangollen Rural Community, click here for more details

 Welcome to the